-A few steps from the Colosseum is another historical monument, the arch of Constantine.
+A few steps from the Colosseum is another historical monument, the Arch of Constantine.
 For some unknown reasons, I cannot find a decent shot of it from my archives.
-I think they were doing some renovations to it as on many other buildings that time.
+I think they were doing some renovations to it as many other buildings that time.
 The above photo though shows it peeking a bit… (I’m sure hubby took a photo of this when we went back together but that would be in another post).

 I entered the plaza/square via the colonnades – the right side and this time, there aren’t as much tourists, no sun to annoy me but, also no hubby to go inside with and see the beauty of the Sistine chapel ceiling, nor the Pieta and not even the Vatican Library.
 Even not being catholics, seeing these historical pieces were on our bucket list.
 Sad to say, we run out of time the following days and never got to fulfill this.
-Rome being an hour away from Vienna by plane is easy to revisit and I’d definitely cross these out from the bucket list when I get back. ^_^
+Rome being an hour away from Vienna by plane is easy to revisit.
+I’d definitely cross these out from the bucket list when I get back. ^_^

 At the square, the Tuscan colonnades were towering over the crowd of people as it was designed like to embrace them – symbolically back into the church.
 It is said to be one of Italian architect Gian Lorenzo Bernini’s most innovative design.

 I walked around the square a bit more, shot this and that corner and went back the same route I had earlier.
-This time, I did some shopping.
+I did some shopping.
 Bought some chocolates – Italian kisses, Baci, and a handful more sweets, some souvenirs and a few pieces from my favorite design house, Desigual.

 When dusk blanketed the city, I headed for the Pantheon.
 I didn’t follow the map this time but the advise of the above-mentioned polyglot.
 I took the scenic, longer bus route.
 I hopped off at Lagro Argentina and went the wrong way so I had to ask for directions a lot of times. ^_^

-The Eternal city lives well to its name, the night streets so picturesque, I think it took me longer than I should reaching the spot where hubby and I would rendezvous because I stop by every corner to click my camera.
+The Eternal city lives well to its name, the night streets so picturesque.
+I think it took me longer than I should reaching the spot where hubby and I would rendezvous because I stop by every corner to click my camera.

 Still very much alive at 9 in the evening, my perception of Rome as a very busy city all transpired there.

 I arrived at Piazza della Rotonda in one piece. ^_^ Rome’s very lively culture, the Italians’ happy disposition and free-spirited nature can all be seen in here.
 I spent some minutes listening to Italian music played on guitar at the middle of the plaza….
-I was waiting for hubby but, I was too surprised when I saw him there held (actually dragged) by a pantomime… Had I not been so quick, he would have probably been taken away by a chinese lady! (side photo) ^_^
+I waited for hubby but, I got surprised when I saw him there held (actually dragged) by a pantomime… Had I not been so quick, he would have probably been taken away by a chinese lady! (side photo) ^_^